firelayer/firelayer.io/app/www/src/docs/cli.md

 ### up / down
 Maintenance mode for the application.
 - Will deploy rules that will prevent read and write access for Storage, Firestore and Realtime database.
-- Set the Realtime '_SETTINGS': { maintenance: true } so the frontend can see the maintenance mode.
+- Set the Realtime '_settings': { maintenance: true } so the frontend can see the maintenance mode.

 <br>